 Why choose a JD/MPH dual degree?

-With approval, you may apply up to 14 credits of Law courses toward the MPH and public health credits toward the JD.
-This allows you to reduce the length program, saving you time and money.
+With approval, you may apply up to 14 credits of Law courses toward the MPH and with approval from your Law program; you may able to transfer public health credits toward the JD.
+This allows you to reduce the length of the programs – saving you time and money.

 Who is eligible for the program?

-Applicants must be accepted or enrolled a law school and complete a SOPHAS application.
+Applicants must have a baccalaureate degree, be accepted or enrolled a Law school and complete a SOPHAS application.